loopandlearn/news/docs/index.md

 Last week, several&nbsp;_<span translate="no">Loop and Learn</span>_&nbsp;team members attended the [`DiabetesMine Fall 2023 Innovation Summit and d-data exChange`](https://ddataexchange.com/) in San Diego, California.
 It’s a smaller conference but it focuses on the bleeding edge of diabetes technology and innovation.
 Over the course of two days, many fascinating presentations were given, ranging from a start-up’s debut to commercial Goliaths putting their newest products on display.

 Kicking off the event was [Dean Kamen](https://www.firstinspires.org/about/leadership/dean-kamen).
 He is the inventor (1976) of the first wearable insulin pump, AutoSyringe.
 He also developed the [iBot](https://mobiusmobility.com/2021/05/the-ibot-a-mission-to-revolutionize-the-wheelchair/) which led to the Segway.
-Other project include the *Coca-Cola* Freestyle machine and the [`FIRST Robotics Competition`](https://www.firstinspires.org/robotics/frc).
+Other projects include the *Coca-Cola* Freestyle machine and the [`FIRST Robotics Competition`](https://www.firstinspires.org/robotics/frc).
 His current projects include both mass producing beta cell lines for research and a new insulin pump that delivers in the intradermal layer instead of the subcutaneous layer which should make it faster and more efficient.

 Later in the event, there was also a presentation for a new open source CGM that reads glucose in the intradermal layer with essentially no lag time.